csy14399/deep-research-2/README.md

 - `OPENAI_BASE_URL`: optional override of the API endpoint.
 Set to `https://api.bltcy.ai/v1` to route through Plato AI's proxy; the `/responses` path is appended automatically when omitted.
+- `OPENAI_ORG_ID`: optional organization ID header if your key is scoped to a specific org.
+- `OPENAI_PROJECT`: optional project ID header; required for some keys.

 ## Library API